GuoqiangOu/algo/4-two-pointers.md

         return res
 ```
 #### [658.
 Find K Closest Elements](https://leetcode.com/problems/find-k-closest-elements/)
+I made a mistake on thinking in a way that to add the bigger nums into a res, and take the last k elements, this is not the same as the question is asking, because it could be a case that the closest k are in the middle.
 ```python
 class Solution:
     def findClosestElements(self, arr: List[int], k: int, x: int) -> List[int]: